 C minor key chords

 The key of C minor can be connected to seven main chords, built from the notes in the key.
-To that can additional expanded chords be included.
-The table below list chords that are part of this key.
+To that, more expanded chords can be added.
+The table below lists chords that are part of this key.

 The table shows the relationship of all triads in this key.
-The roman numerals indicate scales degrees, but are also used to describe the function of the chord.
+The roman numerals indicate scale degrees, but are also used to describe the function of the chord.

 Triad chords in Cm key